Conservation Laws with Discontinuous Gradient-Dependent Flux: the Unstable Case: Introduction

-In both cases, the existence and uniqueness of the solution is proved by the same arguments as in {\bf Case 2} and {\bf Case 3}. \v {\bf 6.} By the previous steps, a unique solution $u=u(t,x)$ can be constructed on some initial interval $[0, t_0]$.
+By the previous steps, a unique solution $u=u(t,x)$ can be constructed on some initial interval $[0, t_0]$. {\wen These include all cases discussed in previous sub-section, including Case 1A and Case 4B, which could only occur at initial time $t=0$.
+Note that at the initial time $t=0+$ both the number of interfaces and the total variation of the solution can increase compared to the initial data, as in Case 4B, but they remain finite. }

 We now claim that this solution can be uniquely extended up to the first time $\tau_1$ where two of the interfaces $y_i(\cdot)$ meet each other.

-Indeed, on a neighborhood of a point where $\theta(t_0,\cdot)$ is constant, the solution can be prolonged in time simply by constructing an entropy-admissible solution to the conservation law (\ref{clawf}) if $\theta=1$ or the conservation law (\ref{clawg}) if $\theta=0$.
+Indeed, on a neighborhood of a point where $\theta(t_0,\cdot)$ is constant, the solution can be prolonged in time simply by constructing an entropy-admissible solution to the conservation law (\ref{clawf}) if $\theta=1$ or the conservation law (\ref{clawg}) if $\theta=0$, {\wen as in \textbf{Case 1}}.

 It remains to show that the solution can be extended also in a neighborhood of a point $y_i(t)$ where $\theta$ has a jump.
 To fix ideas, assume $\theta(t_0,x)=1$ for $x<y_i(t_0)$ and $\theta(t_0,x)=0$ for $x>y_i(t_0)$.
 In this case, a unique solution is constructed as in {\bf Case 2} of the previous analysis.
-On the other hand, if $\theta(t_0,x)=0$ for $x<y_i(t_0)$ and $\theta(t_0,x)=1$ for $x>y_i(t_0)$, the construction performed in {\bf Case 3} applies.
+On the other hand, if $\theta(t_0,x)=0$ for $x<y_i(t_0)$ and $\theta(t_0,x)=1$ for $x>y_i(t_0)$, the construction performed in \textbf{Case 3} applies.

 In both cases, the solution is prolonged in time, keeping constant the number of interfaces $y_i(\cdot)$.
 We observe that, by the Lax admissibility condition (\ref{Lax}), characteristics impinge on the curve $x=y_i(t)$ from both sides.
-As a consequence, the total variation of the solution $u(t,\cdot)$ does not increase in time.
+As a consequence, the total variation of the solution $u(t,\cdot)$ does not increase in time. {\wen By the same argument, the $\L^\infty$ norm of the solution does not increase. }

-This construction can be continued up to the first time $\tau_1$ where two or more interfaces join together.
+{\wen This construction can be continued up to the first time $\tau_1$ where two or more interfaces join together.
 In this case, the solution is restarted.
+As noted before, \textbf{Case 4B} will not occur at such interactions.

-When this happens, the number of interfaces decreases at least by one.
+Therefore, at every restarting point, the number of interfaces decreases at least by one.
 Hence the total number of these restarting times is finite.
 In finitely many steps, a unique global in time solution is obtained, for all $t\ge 0$.
-This completes the proof of Theorem~\ref{t:31}. \endproof
+Since the number of restarting times is finite, the solution is uniformly bounded.

+To complete the proof of Theorem~\ref{t:41}, it remains to observe that our piecewise monotone solution is continuous as a map from $[0,T]$ into $\L^1_{loc}$.
+Indeed, restricted to a region